gshockv/learn-react-calculator/README.md

 # Learn React.JS :: Simple Calculator App

+This is a simple calculator app implementation with React.JS library.
+Developed as a result of [Build Calculator with React.JS Tutorial](https://www.youtube.com/watch?v=oiX-6Y2oGjI)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).